Francisco Oller: Later years

 Throughout his later life and after his death, Oller was compared to Jose Campeche as one of the most outstanding figures of the arts in his country.
 Campeche created an impressive body of portraits and religious subjects.

-In 1884, he founded an art school for young women which was later to be known as the Universidad Nacional.
-In 1871, Spain honored Oller by naming him a member of the Caballeros de la Orden de Carlos III (which translates to Knighthood of the Order of Carlos III), and a year later he became the official painter of the Royal Court of Amadeo I. Oller developed an interest in bringing out the reality of Puerto Rico's landscape, its people, and culture through his works of art.
+In 1884, he founded an art school for young women, which later became known as the Universidad Nacional.
+In 1871, Spain honored Oller by naming him a member of the Order of Carlos III, and a year later he became the official painter of the royal court of Amadeo I. Oller developed an interest in bringing out the reality of Puerto Rico's landscape, its people and culture through his works of art.
 Oller's paintings can be found in museums worldwide, including the Musée d'Orsay in France.
 Oller died on May 17, 1917, in San Juan, Puerto Rico.
 He was buried at the Santa María Magdalena de Pazzis Cemetery in San Juan, Puerto Rico.